aosabook/500lines/data-store/chapter.md

 Concurrent updates are blocked by a lockfile on disk.
 The lock is acquired on first-update, and released after commit.

+(TODO: Picture of uncommitted, modified tree nodes;
+picture of the same, during the commit process;
+picture of the same, once the commit is complete)

 ### Exercises for the reader